Home Medical Malpractice Spinal Epidural Abscess

 What Are the Dangers of Spinal Epidural Abscesses?

-When it comes to SEA, early diagnosis is crucial.
+When it comes to SEAs, early diagnosis is crucial.
 A spinal epidural abscess is, first and foremost, an infection.
-While our immune system is capable of fighting small infections, one as serious as a SEA can be deadly.
+While our immune system is capable of fighting small infections, one as serious as an SEA can be deadly.
 This is because it can cause you to develop sepsis.
-This happens when the chemicals in your body designed to fight against infections accidentally trigger an inflammatory response from the rest of your body.
-This can cause swelling, which in turn can impact blood flow to key areas of the body, such as the brain, heart, and kidneys.
+This happens when chemicals released in the bloodstream designed to fight against infections trigger an inflammatory response throughout the body.
+Sepsis causes swelling, which in turn can impact blood flow to key areas of the body, such as the brain, heart, and kidneys.

-If left unchecked, sepsis can cause your organs to begin to shut down.
-When sepsis becomes severe enough, it can also lead to septic shock, which is when sepsis causes your blood pressure to drop dangerously low.
-Extremely low blood pressure from septic shock can lead to death if emergency medical assistance is not given quickly enough.
+If left unchecked, sepsis may cause organs to shut down.
+If sepsis becomes severe enough, it leads to septic shock, which is when sepsis causes your blood pressure to drop dangerously low.
+Extremely low blood pressure from septic shock can lead to death if emergency medical assistance is not provided in time.

-However, the infection itself is not the only danger.
-When SEA develops, it forms a sack of pus inside the spinal cord, alongside the important nerves that run down the spine.
+The infection itself is not the only danger.
+When an SEA develops, it forms a sack of pus inside the spinal cord, alongside the important nerves that run down the spine.
 These nerves are how the brain communicates with the rest of the body.
 When they are squeezed too tightly, it can interrupt the brain’s signals, leaving you unable to control certain parts of your body.
-If the infection is left for too long without treatment, then the nerves can become permanently damaged, resulting in paralysis that can become a lifelong disability.
+If the infection is left for too long without treatment, then the nerves may become permanently damaged, resulting in paralysis, which can become a lifelong disability.

 Back to Top